Footpath access to skatepark and performance pavilion

 Policy NM12: Walking and Cycling

-The Neighbourhood Plan identifies a walking and cycling network, as shown on the Policies Map, to promote sustainable travel with the purpose of supporting healthy and safe active travel opportunities.
+The Neighbourhood Plan identifies a walking and cycling network, as shown on the Policies Map with the purpose of supporting healthy and safe active travel opportunities.

 Development proposals on land that lies within proximity of the ‘Green Loop’ will be supported where they: